buda-base/owl-schema/lang-tags.md

 - `sa-bauddha-x-iast` for  Buddhist Hybrid Sanskrit (*BHS*) written in IAST

 #### Tibetan
 For Tibetan we do not keep the `-Tibt` script tag, although it would be legitimate to keep it as the IANA registry doesn't specify `Suppress-Script: Tibt` for the bo language.
+See [this thread](https://www.ietf.org/mail-archive/web/ietf-languages/current/msg00278.html) for more about this issue.
 We thus have:

 - `bo` for Tibetan written in Tibetan script
 - `bo-x-ewts` for EWTS transliteration